openedx/open-edx-proposals/oeps/oep-0017-feature-toggles.rst

 In the edX case, the Beta testing program may include the following types of population
 subsets:

-* Users - list of specific users
+* Users - list of specific users.

-* Courses - users enrolled in any course within a list of specific courses *(for course-related features)*
+* Courses - users associated with any course within a list of specific courses *(for course-related features).*

-* Content-provider Organizations - users enrolled in any course offered by any organization in a list of specific organizations *(for course-related features)*
+* Content-provider Organizations - users associated with any course offered by any organization in a list of specific organizations *(for course-related features).*

-* User-provider Organizations - enterprise users associated with any organization in a list of specific organizations
+* User-provider Organizations - enterprise users associated with any organization in a list of specific organizations.

 The feature toggle is useful during the duration of the Beta testing period and is removed afterward.